 (c) any other court when constituted so as not to include a judge of that court.

-(2) When a court to which this regulation applies makes a restraining order under section 63 of the Act the court is to make a written record of the proceedings in the form of Form 11 cause the record to be placed on the court records.
+(2) When a court to which this regulation applies makes a restraining order under section 63 of the Act the court is to make a written record of the proceedings and cause the record to be placed on the court records.

+[Regulation 9 amended in Gazette 7 Feb 2017 p.
+1165.]

 9A.
 Procedure for applying for oral or substituted service (Act s.
 55(2) and 60(1))

 (1) An application —